SACE | Southern Alliance for Clean Energy

 - Contact Congress – Citizens hold power, but your voice will not be heard unless you speak to your elected leaders and let them know what kind of climate and energy policies you want to see.
 Click here to Write your Rep or Speak to your Senators.

 - Organize an office visit – Elected officials and their staff serve the public and are available to you, their constitutents.
 A powerful way to send a message is to make an appointment and visit the office of one of your elected leaders to speak about the policies you support.
 Click here for helpful hints on setting up a meeting with decision makers in your community.

 - Host a clean energy party and educate your friends – Get excited and spread the word about efficiency, renewables and innovative technologies which are saving consumers money and creating new jobs throughout the country!
 Click here for helpful hints on hosting an energy film party – then take action to make your voice heard!

 While Congress and the White House are the critical audiences for climate advocacy right now, you can use this information to advocate for clean energy solutions to local officials, state legislators and other community leaders.

 Need ideas?
 Contact Southern Alliance for Clean Energy to find out what you can do!

 SACE’s Advocacy Efforts

-For nearly 30 25 years, SACE has promoted responsible energy choices that solve global warming while ensuring clean, safe and healthy communities throughout the Southeast.
+For more than 30 years, SACE has promoted responsible energy choices that solve global warming while ensuring clean, safe and healthy communities throughout the Southeast.
 In recent years, SACE staff have ensured that our voices are heard as far away as Washington, DC as we advocate for sound energy policy to our region’s Congressional leaders.